Fiz-Victor/about-me/docs/README.md

 heroText: About me
 heroAlt: OnlyRain233
 tagline: |
-  Also known as Fiz-Victor, 唯雨千凛, Chirin233<br>
+  Also known as Fiz-Victor, 唯雨千凛, AmeChirin<br>
   An average student.
 Block game enthusiast.

 actions: